JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/readme.md

 ```bash
 mpirun -np 20 pw.x -inp diamond_relax.in > diamond_relax.out
 ```
 where **20** represents the number of CPU cores used for the calculation.
+In addition, the crystal structure can be visualized using the [xcrysden](http://www.xcrysden.org/) or [ASE](https://docs.ase-lib.org/) software.

 ## 1.4.
 Self-Consistent Field (SCF) calculation
 The aim of the SCF calculation is to solve the Kohn-Sham equations iteratively to find the ground-state electron charge density, total energy, and converged electronic wavefunctions for a system at fixed atomic positions.
 At this point, the lattice parameters obtained from the **relaxation calculation** must be used.
 This type of calculation can be performed by setting up the input file as follows: